mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 The Atlantic heavy cruiser is typical of the Imperial designs for such ships: a long flattened structure studded with weaponry, flaring aft for rudimentary control surfaces useful for fuel skimming.
-Well- armed and extremely well-armoured, it fulfils the basic design requirement of meeting the enemy and winning in battle.
+Well-armed and extremely well-armoured, it fulfils the basic design requirement of meeting the enemy and winning in battle.